 In Glyfada, Barbounaki, Mezze, Sardelaki and Spiti all offer outstanding modern Greek food and you can start or finish the night off at one of the very hip bars near-by, such as Sea Spice, Ubu or Jetblack.
 To Elliniko serves good quality meze with lots of choice for vegetarians and vegans, best enjoyed with some ouzo or tsipouro.
 For a multi-sensory culinary experience, All Senses combines art, high gastronomy and virtual reality.
 For upmarket seaside dining, Ark is a favourite with both locals and tourists.

 The nearby suburb of Voula provides a family friendly atmosphere.
 Dine at one of the many restaurants found around the main square of Plateia Imias, such as Loutsos fish taverna or To Gnision for meat and kebabs.
-If you’re catching up with family or friends from Greece, it’s likely they’ll tell you to meet them at Family, a local favourite for lunch, dinner or just coffee and deserts.
+If you’re catching up with family or friends from Greece, it’s likely they’ll tell you to meet them at Family, a local favourite for lunch, dinner or just coffee and desserts.
 A short walk out of the square, the cava and eat-in wine cellar of Faidon’s match international wines with cold cuts and cheese boards.
 As a supplier to the many luxury yacht cabins around Athens, they keep only the finest collection of wines and spirits.
 You’ll also find artisanal olive oils and nuts with specialty coffee and sandwiches served during the day.

 Why Athens Tip: Read about Balux, the all-day beach house in Glyfada.